AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 - For posterity, a pdf of this set of notes is in **./pdfs_of_notes/**.

 **Cloacking for (long) cylindrical scatterers**: https://hackmd.io/@aligho/B1Gs5Cz2el
 - Expressions derived in this set of notes are used in **./cylinders/cpa through finite surface impedance.ipynb**.
-In particular, this set of notes finds both the general expressions for the scattering coefficients and also their large $a\omega/c$ asymptotic expansions.
+- In particular, in this set of notes, we derive both the general expressions for the scattering coefficients and also their large $a\omega/c$ asymptotic expansions.

 **Derivation of hydrodynamic equation for plasmons**: https://hackmd.io/@aligho/rk4PhV1jel
 - For posterity, a pdf of this set of notes is in **./pdfs_of_notes/**.